 Also known as acute lymphoblastic leukemia, ALL is responsible for creating too many lymphocytes.
 Unlike the chronic version of this cancer (CLL), ALL rapidly progresses if it’s left untreated.
-However, ALL may be easier to treat than AML.
+However, ALL

 CAR T-cell therapy is currently used in children and young adults with ALL.
-As with CLL, research is ongoing into the possibility of using CAR T-cells for older adults with this type of cancer.
+As with CLL,

 The exact type of treatment depends on the stage and type of leukemia you have, as well as your age.

 Targeted therapies are used in earlier phases of this cancer, while surgeries and stem cell transplants are used when other treatment options haven’t worked.
-Stem cell transplants are also more typically used in children.
+Stem cell transplants are also

 Unlike other types of leukemia, both CLL and HCL treatment may include watchful waiting in early stages due to the slower rates of progression.